wunderfox/wunderfox/README.md

 Wunderfox - a web browser.
 =========================

 Wunderfox is a fork of Firefox.
-Wunderfox is secure, fast and modern web browser.
+Wunderfox is secure and fast web browser.
 Wunderfox supports modern web standards such as HTML5.

 Wunderfox is an open source project, with altruistic goals for making a good web browser.